-There is potential for a longer-term fund to be established to provide equity to co-invest in CHP social and affordable housing projects.
+There is potential for a longer-term fund to be established to provide equity to co-invest in CHP social and affordable housing projects which provides a stable recession proof return to superannuation members.

 The fund would provide equity investments into social and affordable housing projects, with a market-return being earned commensurate with the risk profile of the asset class.
 Together with already available debt finance, this will be able to be leveraged to provide a significant impact.
 The fund would be administered through an appointed fund manager.
 It is envisaged that NHFIC may be an appropriate custodian of the funds who would either act as the fund manager or appoint appropriate fund managers on its behalf.